Autodesk-Forge/forge-tutorial-postman/DA4Inventor/instructions/task-5.md

 This tutorial provides instructions to assist you resize an Inventor part.
 We encourage you to try resizing an Inventor Assembly on your own, later.

-There are three Postman Environment Variables you must specify for this task.
+There are five Postman Environment Variables you must specify for this task.
 They are
 - `ossBucketKey` - The Bucket Key for the Bucket that holds your files in the cloud.
 - `ossInputFileObjectKey` - The Object Key of the Inventor Part file.
 - `ossOutputIptFileObjectKey` - The Object Key of the placeholder for the resized part the activity produces.